Skip to Content

 A typical French dinner will start at around 8:00pm and often run over 11:00pm.
 The meal will start with a taken as a group called apéritif.
 This is when the French like to “moisten the lips” (mouiller les lèvres).

 Knowing what to do and not to do is essential if you find yourself sitting at a French table.
-The lack of knowledge of these basic manners could possibly make you look like a “stupid American” in the eyes of the French.
+The lack of knowledge of these basic manners could possibly make you look like a “stupid foreigner” in the eyes of the French.

 1. Don’t show up empty-handed